SilasHenderson/PyOpenGL-Mini-Scripts/README.md

 *short pygame + pyopengl scripts*

 I'm trying to learn OpenGL basics over next few months.
 PyGame + PyOpenGL seems like a good way to get started.
 The goal is to write a bunch of short scripts and post them on git-hub.
-My coding background is mostly Matlab.
 Will probably start by translating some matlab scripts to pyOpenGL + pygame + numpy

 Overall, the plan is to start with the easiest topics and gradually work toward the really heavy stuff.
-I have limited knowledge of the scope of opengl, but the tentative steps are:
+The tentative steps are:

-* topic 1: Basics
-  * 2d scripts
+* 2d scripts (keyboard/mouse)
-    * keyboard input
-    * mouse input
-  * 3d scripts
+* 3d scripts (camera/objects)
-    * moving camera
-    * moving objects
-  * surfaces
-  * lighting
-  * sub-plots
-  * review: write ~300 line script, maybe spaceship + euler planets

-* topic 2:
-  * Matrices
+* surfaces/lighting
-  * Stacks
+* sub-plots/menus

-* topic 3:  other opengl
-  * three.js
+* Matrices/Stacks
-  * c++
+* unclear, c++ ?

 ---
 ### break-out game (no upper blocks)